Reviews

 They are responsible for sourcing all the human-grade ingredients in their dog food, such as grass-fed beef, from family farms in the USA.
 You can actually track each ingredient from the source to your dog’s bowl.

-Unfortunately, Open Farm doesn’t offer the ability to customize your dog’s meals with regards to a sign-up questionnaire like UnKibble.
+Unfortunately, Open Farm doesn’t offer the ability to customize your dog’s meals through a sign-up questionnaire like UnKibble.
 You’ll have to closely follow their feeding guidelines to make sure that you feed the right amount to your dog because overfeeding wouldn’t be good for your dog’s health.

 Open Farm beef recipe